Jirka-Mayer/doc-marker/docs/app-file.md

 The `_version` field is an application-specific version of the entire file, an incrementing integer.

 The `_uuid` is a unique identifier of the file to detect duplicates.
 It's a UUID v4 value.
-The `_writtenAt` is an ISO 8601 UTC time, when the file was last modified (written).
+The `_updatedAt` is an ISO 8601 UTC time, when the file was last modified (written).
 This is to resolve UUID collisions.
+The `_createdAt` timestamp is only informative for the user.

 The `_formId` field is the ID of the form used in the file, `_reportDelta` is the quill delta with the content of the text report and `_formData` is the JSON data filled out in the form.